Our tip will be online shortly. Please check back soon.

 Trends Analysis: Plenty of classic novice trends are prominent, including typical ages and class over hurdles, as well as a run for fitness in January or February.
-The lack of big price winners suggests one of two things to us; either the market naturally leans towards better jumpers, or horses are slightly more exposed than say the Supreme Novices Hurdle and thus there are less shocks.
-Whatever the reason, it’s clear that Nicky Henderson should be given plenty of respect as should Willie Mullins.
+The lack of big price winners suggests one of two things to us: either the market naturally leans towards better jumpers, or horses are slightly more exposed than, for exampple, the Supreme Novices’ Hurdle and thus there are less shocks.
+Whatever the reason, it is clear that Nicky Henderson should be given plenty of respect, as should Willie Mullins.

 The Arkle is a novices’ chase and has been won in the past by horses such as Moscow Flyer, Sizing Europe, Sprinter Sacre and, most recently, Douvan.
 You can find our in depth preview below for this intriguing contest with a tip to follow soon!

 The leading trainer is Nicky Henderson who has won the race five times in the past and has the short priced favourite Altior as his leading chance this year.
 The impressive winner of the Supreme Novices’ Hurdle at the Festival last year, he has taken well to fences with three victories thus far, including a Grade 1 and Grade 2.
 Improving with every run, his latest victory in the Wayward Lad Novices’ Chase was perhaps his best yet and he could not have won with more ease.
-He is yet to come off the bridle with any conviction over fences and it’ll be intriguing to see what he will find, as if his runs over hurdles are anything to go by it should be frightening.
-Ground versatile with no problem if it is good or soft, he is suited well by Cheltenham and is certain to stay, winning at 2m 2f in the past on soft ground.
-Whether a best priced 5/4 is correct considering he hasn’t yet had a challenge over fences is up for question, but there is no doubting he is a very smart horse who may well be too good.
+He is yet to come off the bridle with any conviction over fences and it will be intriguing to see what he will find; if his runs over hurdles are anything to go by, it should be frightening.
+Ground versatile with no problem if it is Good or Soft, he is suited well to Cheltenham and is certain to stay, winning at 2m 2f in the past on soft ground.
+Whether a best priced 5/4 is correct, considering he has not yet had a challenge over fences, is up for debate, but there is no doubting he is a very smart horse who may well be too good.